madebygps/azure-cli-basics/README.md

 If a browser is not available for you to sign in, use `az login --use-device-code`

+## Set your subscription

+It's important to set the CLI to work within the subscription you want to.
+When you login, a default subscription is set for you but you can change that using the `az account` commands.

+- `az account set --subscription {subscription-name}`: Will set the subscription.
+You must provide the name.
+- `az account list`: Will give you a list of available subscriptions.
+- `az account show`: will display the current set subscription

 ## The Anatomy of an Azure CLI command

 ![command-diagram](command-diagram.png)